reginehartwig/reginehartwig.github.io/_publications/geco/index.md

   year={2025},
 }'

-# acknowledgements: 'This work was supported by the ERC Advanced Grant SIMULACRON, by the Munich Center for Machine Learning and by the EPSRC Programme Grant VisualAI EP/T028572/1.'
+# acknowledgements: 'This work was supported by the ERC Advanced Grant SIMULACRON, cby the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) through the AuSeSol-AI project (grant 67KI21007A), and by the TUM Georg Nemetschek Institute Artificial Intelligence for the Built World (GNI) through the AICC project.'
 ---